crabtools-rs/leptos-lucide-rs/README.md

-# leptos-lucide-tree
+# leptos-lucide

 A comprehensive Lucide icon library for Leptos with tree-shaking support and zero-cost runtime overhead.

 ## 🌟 Features

 - **🌳 Tree-shaking**: Only bundle the icons you actually use
-- **⚡ Zero-cost**: All icon components are `#[inline(always)]` for maximum performance
+- **⚡ Zero-cost abstractions**: All icon components are `#[inline(always)]` for maximum performance
+- **🚀 Lazy loading**: SVG content is only generated when components are actually rendered
 - **🦀 Rust-friendly**: Generated component names follow Rust conventions and avoid naming conflicts
 - **🔒 Type-safe**: Each icon is a separate typed component with full IDE support
 - **🎨 Customizable**: Easy styling with CSS classes, inline styles, and configuration
-- **📦 Latest dependencies**: Uses the latest stable versions of all dependency crates
+- **📦 Latest dependencies**: Uses `lucide-svg-rs` for official icon data
-- **🔄 Auto-generated**: Icons are generated at build time from the latest Lucide icon set
+- **🔄 Dynamic loading**: Load any icon by name at runtime
+- **📈 Build performance**: Fast compilation with efficient code generation

 ## 📦 Installation